 I've reviewed several hundred REST APIs over the last decade and a half — at Mayven, portfolio companies, Capital One.
 The mistakes aren't novel.
-They cluster.
-There are four main ones, and each is fixable in the first week if you know to look.
-Once in production, they're forever — someone depends on them, and you can't change them without breaking that someone.
+They cluster into four main issues, all fixable in the project's first week if you know to look.
+Once they're in production, they're permanent — someone depends on them, and changing them breaks things.

 Mistake one: confusing resources with actions.

-REST is noun-first.
+REST is noun-first, as Roy Fielding's 2000 dissertation, Chapter 5 established.
 The URL names a thing; the HTTP verb describes what you do to it.
 GET /orders/123, POST /orders, DELETE /orders/123.
-Reasonable.
-The mistake is when your API looks like RPC: POST /cancelOrder, POST /refundOrder, POST /orderActions.
-URLs with verbs lose REST's value.
+The mistake is when your API starts looking like RPC: POST /cancelOrder, POST /refundOrder, POST /orderActions.
+URLs with verbs lose REST's benefits.
 Cacheability breaks.
 Generic client libraries can't reason about your endpoints.
-Permissions get harder to model.
-Future API consumers — including you — can't predict what's available by reading the URL shape.
+Permissions get harder because they're scoped to actions, not resources.
+Future API consumers — including you — can't predict availability by reading the URL shape.

-The fix is uncomfortable but cheap: name the resource, even when it feels weird.
+The fix is uncomfortable but cheap: name the resource, even if it feels weird.
 A cancellation is a resource.
 POST /orders/123/cancellations creates one.
 GET /orders/123/cancellations lists them.
-The cancellation has an ID, a timestamp, a reason, an actor.
-The action becomes data, which you wanted all along, because now you can audit, query, and reverse it without a side table.
+The cancellation has an ID, timestamp, reason, actor.
+The action becomes data, which you wanted all along — now you can audit, query, and reverse it without a side table.
 The same logic applies to refunds, exports, subscription pauses, password resets.
 Promote them to resources.
 Your future self will thank you.

 Mistake two: pagination as an afterthought.

 Every API starts with GET /things returning everything.
 Six months later, there are 50,000 things, and the dashboard times out.
 Someone adds ?limit=100 and ?offset=0, ships it, marks the ticket done, and goes home.
-Three years later, the same dashboard queries offset=4900, taking thirty seconds because the database does a full scan to skip the first 4,900 rows.
+Three years later, the same dashboard queries offset=4900, taking thirty seconds because the database scans to skip the first 4,900 rows.

 Offset pagination is a trap.
 It looks like it works.
-It performs worse the deeper you paginate, as the database counts to your offset every time, and it gives inconsistent results when items are inserted or deleted between page requests.
-The page-three result at 10am isn't the same set at 10:01am.
+It performs worse the deeper you paginate because the database counts to your offset every time.
+It gives inconsistent results when items are inserted or deleted between page requests.
+The page-three result at 10am isn't the same at 10:01am.
 Customer-facing APIs that paginate this way produce bug reports that are nearly impossible to reproduce.

 Use cursor pagination from day one.
-Sort by something stable (created-at + ID is reliable), and return a cursor pointing to the last item in the page.
+Sort by something stable (created-at + ID is reliable), and return a cursor pointing to the last item on the page.
 The next request asks for items after that cursor.
-This is O(log n) regardless of depth, consistent under concurrent writes, and it's the model GitHub, Stripe, and Slack converged on for a reason.
-The cost on day one is an extra hour of work.
+This is O(log n) regardless of depth, consistent under concurrent writes, and it's the model GitHub, Stripe, and Slack all converged on.
+The cost on day one is one extra hour of work.
 The cost on day 800 is rewriting it under fire.

-Include a sane default page size (50 is fine, 25 is fine, 1000 is not), enforce a maximum, and never make a client paginate to get a count of total items.
-If they need a count, give them a separate endpoint that returns it.
-Don't make them iterate.
+Include a sane default page size (50 is fine, 25 is fine, 1000 is not), enforce a maximum, and never make a client paginate to get a total count.
+If they need a count, give them a separate endpoint.

 Mistake three: status codes as decoration.